Abhisinghrulz/DS/src/main/java/theory/javaCoreTheory/collections/Collections.md

 ```
 HashMap is not synchronized, it allows one null key and many null value

 Concurrent hashMap is synchronized thread safe, it doesn't allow null key and value.
+Because it doesn't have contains key method so it will be not
+possible to determine whether null specifies like no value is present or null is the value

 Map synchronizedMap = Collections.synchronizedMap(hashMap);